Date of Last Revision

 Dr. Scott Sawyer

 Saylor, Ryan A. Mr.; Royak, David J. Mr.; and Byron, Jacob P. Mr., "Rocket Fin Test Fixture Development & Exploration of Rotation Inducing Fin Design" (2016).
-Honors Research Projects.
+Williams Honors College, Honors Research Projects.
 413.